TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

    automatically mark translated content for review, and notify translators when the original text changes.
 *  **Copy** - Use this option when you would like the content structure to be free and independent between languages.

    TYPO3 creates a copy of the content in the target language.
 No connection is maintained between the original and the translation, which means subsequent versions of the translations can easily diverge from the original.

 .. _languages-translations:

 Working with translations
 =========================

 #.
+Working with the `Introduction Package <https://extensions.typo3.org/
-In the :guilabel:`Web > Pages` module, go to the "Congratulations"
+   extension/introduction/>`__, in the :guilabel:`Web > Pages` module, go to the "Congratulations" home page.
-   home page.
 #.
 Using the menu in the docheader, switch to the "Languages" view.

    .. figure:: ../Images/LanguagesPageLanguages.png
       :alt: The "Languages" view of the Page module
       :class: with-border

-      The "Languages" view of the Page module

 #.
 In the drop-down menu "Create a new translation of this page", choose a
    language, let's say German in this case.
 The page properties displays for the German version of the page.
 #.
-Type the German translation in the :guilabel:`Page Title` field..
+Type the German translation in the :guilabel:`Page Title` field.

    .. figure:: ../Images/LanguagesNewPageTranslation.png
       :alt: Creating a new page translation
       :class: with-border

-      Creating a new page translation

 #.
 Save and close the page.
-The page now displays two versions of the content
+The screen now displays two versions of the content
    elements showing the default language and the German version side by side.

    .. figure:: ../Images/LanguagesPageVersions.png
       :alt: Viewing languages side by side in the page module
       :class: with-border

-      Viewing languages side by side in the page module

 #.
-Click the :guilabel:`Translate` button for a content element to translate
+In the German column, click the :guilabel:`Translate` button for a content
-   the content.
+   element.
 The **Localize** wizard displays.

    .. figure:: ../Images/LanguagesTranslateContentElementsStep1.png
       :alt: First step of the Localize wizard
       :class: with-border

-      First step of the Localize wizard
+      Step 1 of the Localize wizard

 #.
-For this example, click the "Translate" button then click Next.
-Step 2 of
+For this example, click the :guilabel:`Translate` button then click
-   the wizard will pass by automatically since we are translating in a single language.
+   **Next**.
+Step 2 of the wizard will pass by automatically since we are translating in a single language.
+Step 3 provides a summary of the elements that will be translated.
 #.
-Step 3 provides a summary of the elements that will be translated.
-Click
-   Next to complete the wizard.
+Click **Next** to complete the wizard.

    The German version of the content element is now prepended with *[Translate to German:]*.
 The element is hidden by default, so that incomplete